 - Improved mental health: Frog Pose requires extra focus on deep breathing.
 If you get too deep into the pose, the intensity of the stretch can make breathing harder.
 But as you back off a bit and begin to breathe deeply, you can experience more awareness, less anxiety, and an improved mood.

 - Increase circulation: Expanding the chest and heart downward can help improve circulation and boost blood flow.

-Improve your sex life: None of us imagined that a pose as un-sexy as Frog Pose could do anything for us in the bedroom.
-But you’ll be happy to know that this asana can amplify your sex life by strengthening the pelvic floor and increasing flexibility.
-Frog Pose targets your hip adductors (inner thighs) and loosens up the groin muscles to open the possibilities for more sexual exploration.
+Improve your intimate life: None of us imagined that a pose as unattractive as Frog Pose could do anything for us in the bedroom.
+But you’ll be happy to know that this asana can amplify your intimate life by strengthening the pelvic floor and increasing flexibility.
+Frog Pose targets your hip adductors (inner thighs) and loosens up the groin muscles to open the possibilities for more intimate exploration.
 After all, Mandukasana is centered around that juicy Sacral Chakra.